catpea/poetry/README.md

 Captain's Log: Day Thirteen of Quarantine;

-still staring at my screen,
+Still staring at my screen,<br>

-hanging on for dear life to my spleen
+hanging on for dear life to my spleen.

-as I drink another coffee bean,
+As I drink another coffee bean,<br>

-trying, trying not to create a scene,
+trying, trying not to create a scene.

-dancing dressed red outside my window;
+Dancing dressed red outside my window,<br>
 during quarantine.

 <br><br>